Health Protection (Coronavirus, International Travel and Operator Liability) (England) Regulations 2021: Requirement to provide information

 Same as arrivals from Green list countries.

 Requirement to possess negative test result

 Initially, same as arrivals from Green list countries.
-But after the Green list was abolished, Red list travellers were still required on arrival in England to be in possession of notification of a negative COVID-19 test result.
+But after the Green list was abolished on 4 October 2021, Red list travellers were still required on arrival in England to be in possession of notification of a negative COVID-19 test result.
 The test had to be of an approved type, and administered no more than three days earlier.
 From 7 December 2021 the pre-travel PCR test had to be taken by all travellers no more than two days prior to the final leg of the journey to England.

 Requirement to pre-book a 'managed self-isolation package'

-Travellers had to be in possession of a 'managed self-isolation package' comprising: (a) a booking for approved quarantine accommodation, (b) a booking for approved transport to that accommodation, and (c) bookings for COVID-19 tests at days 2 and day 8 after arrival.
+Travellers had to be in possession of a 'managed self-isolation package' comprising a booking for approved quarantine accommodation, a booking for approved transport to that accommodation, and bookings for COVID-19 tests at days 2 and day 8 after arrival.